AzureAD/microsoft-authentication-library-for-android/README.md

 ### Step 1: Declare dependency on MSAL

-Add to your app's build.gradle:
+Add the following dependencies to your app's build.gradle:

+**For browser-delegated authentication**

 ```gradle
 dependencies {